What is a mammogram?

 Your health-care provider will receive your mammogram results.
 By law, you must receive an explanation of your mammogram results within 30 days.
 You may get a letter in the mail, or your results may be available sooner if you have access to an electronic medical records system.
 MyChart by myPennMedicine makes it easy for you to view your mammogram results as soon as they’re available.

 If you have an irregular mammogram or we call you back for a repeat mammogram, it doesn’t mean you have cancer.
 False positives do happen.
-In fact, about 50 percent of women who get annual screening mammograms will have a false positive at some point.
+In fact, about 50 percent of women who get annual screening mammograms will have a false positive exam at some point in their lives.

 Does a mammogram have risks?

-Mammograms are safe.
-The exam uses a low dose of ionizing radiation, so there is some risk of tissue damage or cancer.
-But experts agree that the benefits of mammography outweigh the risks of radiation exposure.
+Mammograms are very safe.
+The exam uses a very low dose of ionizing radiation.
+It is less radiation than each person receives from the environment each year.
+Experts agree that the benefits of mammography (saving lives from breast cancer) far outweigh the risks of radiation exposure.

 Advanced mammography for early detection at Penn Medicine